Environment banner_cropped_small.jpg

 We aim to positively impact the environment wherever we operate and advance sustainability across our supply chains, from producer to end use customer.

-As the global population grows there is a rising demand for food, feed and renewable fuels.
-An increase in production puts pressure on the environment through agricultural expansion and consumption of precious natural resources.
+As the global population grows there is an increasing demand for food, feed and renewable fuels.
+Rising production puts pressure on the environment through the extra land needed for agriculture and the use of precious natural resources.

-As one of the world’s leading agriculture networks, we play an important role in global commodity markets to meet this demand without affecting future generations
+As one of the world’s leading agriculture networks, we have a crucial role in meeting this global demand without affecting future generations.

 Our approach

-We support both the global United Nations Sustainable Development Goals (UNSDGs) and the Paris Agreement climate targets and believe they can be achieved by working together through partnerships.
+We support both the global United Nations Sustainable Development Goals (UNSDG) and accelerating action towards the Paris Agreement climate targets.
+We firmly believe these goals can be attained through collaborative partnerships and we work with many of the leading organisations in the agricultural sector to achieve them.

 Our approach to environmental stewardship is based on understanding the potential impacts of our operations and supply chain on the environment.
-In accordance with our health, safety, environment and community (HSEC) policy, we manage our impacts, maintain compliance as a minimum, and improve our environmental performance through our environmental improvement planning framework.
+Our health, safety, environment and community (HSEC) policy guides our efforts in managing environmental risks, maintaining regulatory compliance, and enhancing environmental performance and we conduct regular internal audits and external assurance to ensure accountability and transparency in our sustainability commitments and practices.

 We understand the impact climate change can have on our sector – from changing weather patterns to shifts in growing seasons and yields, increased regulation, transition in technology and societal expectations.